piclas-framework/piclas/docs/documentation/userguide/features-and-models/DSMC.md

 To adjust the rotational relaxation this variable has to be changed:

     Particles-DSMC-RotRelaxProb = 0.2   !
 Value between 0 and 1 as a constant probability
                                     2   !
-Model by Boyd
+Model by Boyd (general model) 3   !
-                                    3   !
 Model by Zhang
+                                    4   !
+Model by Boyd (only for Hydrogen)

 If `RotRelaxProb` is between 0 and 1, it is set as a constant rotational relaxation probability (default = 0.2). `RotRelaxProb = 2` activates the variable rotational relaxation model according to Boyd {cite}`Boyd1990a`.
 Consequently, for each molecular species